-In the battle of reconciliation with heritage, and through their intellectual lyricism, the work of Bittereinder has strongly resonated with me.
+In the battle of reconciliation with heritage, and through their intellectual lyricism, the work of South African band Bittereinder has strongly resonated with me.

 On a personal level, this answers my initial question that I put forward: what is it about them that people respond or relate to?
 As Jaco van der Merwe, the man behind the lyrics and rapping, asserts, “You’re definitely asking the wrong people…We’re the three guys ‘in’ the band mos.”
 Rounding off the ‘three guys’ are Peach van Pletzen and Louis Minnaar, handling the production and visuals that have become a stalwart of their success, while lending their vocals as well.
 Bittereinder formed in 2009 and have since released two albums, n’ Ware Verhaal and Die Dinkdansmasjien.
 They have performed all over South Africa, as well as the Netherlands, Mozambique and Namibia.
 Bittereinder’s ability to make you ‘bons’ on the dance floor is another reason to get excited.
 Their live act is an innovative performance, constantly and consistently delivered with slick deliberation to provide an audio-visual experience filled with an energy which pulsates across the dance floor.